-- STFC Ernest Rutherford Fellowships (internal deadline July 2020)
+- STFC Ernest Rutherford Fellowships (internal deadline late July 2021)

 - EPSRC Fellowships (no deadline)

 The Royal Society runs a number of fellowship schemes, including five-year University Research Fellowships, two-year Newton International Fellowships, flexible Dorothy Hodgkin Fellowships designed for those with family commitments.

 - Newton International Fellowships (typically opens in February)